AshBadash/JavaExperience/GettingStarted.md

 - I followed [this guide](https://www.mcjty.eu/docs/1.20/) by McJty, who does a great service with Minecraft modding tutorials.<br>

-- I clicked on download Java 17 for Minecraft 1.20.
-Next, I went to VSCode (my preferred IDE), and installed some Java extensions.<br>
+- I clicked on download Java 17 MSI, as Java 17 is used for the newest builds of Minecraft, such as 1.20.1.
+Next, I went to VSCode (my preferred IDE), and installed the recommended Java development extention pack.
+Since I will be working with Gradle to actually run Minecraft when I playtest mods, I need VSCode to be able to communicate with it.<br>

+- Secondly, I also downloaded Gradle for forge (linked on the homepage for McJty's tutorial), ensuring to select the zip folder instead of the executable because I needed only to copy a select few files necesary to run Gradle and copy them into my project's directory.<br>

 <br>